TruSudndeth/POS_Items-Sales_Xcel/ReadMe.txt

 Development Version Logs:
 __________________________________________
-UIUX: Call event when Quantity is selected and clear image, we cant enter QTY before adding item must find a solution for fast scanning either after scan.
-Clear cell before entering numeric values. allow numeric only.

-UX&Bug: When entering payment and you dont hit enter, clicking preview dissables cell on escape.
-When cell change should enter and then preview, (auto preview)
+Finishing up: Clear any unwanted Message boxes, MsgBox

 Bug: SelectionChange On Cells (E10:F10, I7, F6, F8, J4) Save the cell value as string then clear it.
 	if selection change other then cell cleared past that value back to original cell.
 	Create a seperate function called by cells (E10:F10, I7, F6, F8,) and cell J4
 	Save value and re enter if cell changed from original cell.

+UX&Bug: When entering payment and you dont hit enter, clicking preview dissables cell on escape.
+When cell change should enter and then preview, (auto preview)

 Round to cents Every Where Currency Regulations
 	=ROUND(I3 * 0.1, 2)

+Bug: On Next Cash should be default on cell I6

 --------------------Beyond Basic POS